-The Penn Hills Charter School of Entrepreneurship (PHCSE) is a K-8, tuition-free, public charter school in Penn Hills, PA.
-We opened our doors in 2011, and have since grown to educate over 400 students from more than ten school districts in the Greater Pittsburgh region and beyond.
+The Penn Hills Charter School of Entrepreneurship (PHCSE) is a K-8 public school in Pittsburgh, Pennsylvania.
+We opened our doors in 2011, and have since grown to educate hundreds of students from more than fifteen (15) school districts throughout the Greater Pittsburgh region.

-Utilizing the MicroSociety and the Network For Teaching Entrepreneurship curriculum, our youth entrepreneurs produce goods and services and also compete in our annual pitch competition called Soaring Shark Tank.
+Our youth entrepreneurs produce goods and services and compete in our annual pitch competition called Soaring Shark Tank.
 Our elected officials establish laws, Crime Stoppers keep the peace, judges arbitrate disputes, and reporters track down stories.
 All students develop innovative ideas, write business plans, write resumes, earn wages in the school’s “inventive” form of currency, invest in product ideas, deposit and borrow money from “inventive” banks, and pay taxes and rent.

 Our mission is to ensure all students have a real-life 21st-century learning experience, in an innovative, community based public school setting that enables them to reach their highest potential.